BozinovskiDaniel/Pneumonia-Image-Classifier/README.md

 Specifically, MobileNet seemed to out-perform the rest, even though it doesn't have the most parameters.
 This demonstrates the power of transfer learning over a trained model.
 The CNN model came in second as CNNs perform better than fully connected networks on binary image classification, with a lot less parameters; this is because of their shared-weights architecture and translation invariance characteristics.

+Below is a table of the average results obtained from performing K-Fold Cross Validation on the models.

 <img width="488" alt="Screen Shot 2021-08-04 at 3 35 37 pm" src="https://user-images.githubusercontent.com/47773746/128127553-8634dc99-150d-4760-985a-615c88897868.png">

 ### Part 2.3: Performance of Our Best Algorithm - MobileNet w/Transfer Learning